busterbenson/public/Codex.md

 - We can change our behavior and habits but it requires a ridiculous amount of energy.
 - Most of the time (if not all of the time) we don’t change ourselves, but are rather changed by other things.
 That doesn’t mean we can’t tell a story about how we changed ourselves, and believe it.
 - We create mental heuristics to reduce the amount of energy to retrieve, sort, and select from lists of likely possibilities.
-- We will die.

 #### 2C Perceptions: Supersenses
 My take on the spiritual and supernatural.

+- We will die.
+- Frequently remembering we will die increases the quality of our life.
 - We don't have a purpose given to us, but it's okay if we make one up.
 - My self-declared purpose is to enjoy quality time (with myself, with others, and with my interests) by discovering and removing obstacles that hinder quality time.
-- Frequently remembering we will die increases the quality of our life.
 - Life is already lost.
 The only honest way to approach it is from a perspective of gratitude.
 - Souls don't exist as separate from the physical body.
 - The gods of organized religion don't exist.
 - Intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).
 - Astrology is (fun) entertainment, like the Myers Briggs test.
-- Science can't explain everything.
-Most in the "not yet" bucket, but some in the "never" bucket.
+- Science can't explain everything, it can only prove things wrong.
 - There is no heaven or hell.
 - We have no cosmic significance.
 Other than that the cosmos is significant and we are part of it.